L13/vscode-projects/README.md

 ### Favorites

-* `Click` - Open a favorite folder, workspace or project.
-If `l13Projects.openInNewWindow` is true the project opens in a new window.
+* `Click` - Open a favorite workspace.
+If `l13Projects.openInNewWindow` is true the workspace opens in a new window.
 * Tooltip shows path of the favorite workspace.

 ### Favorites Context Icons